NASA – National Aeronautics and Space Administration.

 – The first major program was Explorer 1, which launched in January 1958 and discovered the Van Allen radiation belts.

-1. 1961-1969: The Mercury and Gemini Programs
+1. NASA in 1961-1969: The Mercury and Gemini Programs

 – Project Mercury (1958-1963) aimed to send humans into space.
 The first American in space, Alan Shepard, flew aboard Freedom 7 in 1961.